lunayht/AI504/README.md

-# AI504 Programming for AI Practice
+# AI504 Programming for AI
 Learn and practice essential programming skills for conducting machine learning and deep learning research.

 ## Topics